INTEGRATIVE NEUROSCIENCE FROM MOLECULES TO HUMANS

 The department hosts 13 research groups.
 Our approaches use molecular, cellular and imaging tools to ask questions about the genes and pathways underlying:

-The proximity of the CHUV, CNP, BMI of EPFL, the NCCR-Synapsy program and the wider Lemanic Neuroscience community drives the interdisciplinary interaction between basic scientists and clinicians and is a pillar of the DNF.
+The proximity of the CHUV, CNP, BMI of EPFL and the wider Lemanic Neuroscience community drives the interdisciplinary interaction between basic scientists and clinicians and is a pillar of the DNF.